melindab/solo/_PRESS-RELEASE.md

   > "Inheriting code that includes lengthy, uncommented regular expressions can really be a headache.
 With PatternMatch, the code is both easy to read and write."

 ## Closing and Call to Action ##
-  > PatternMatch can be from Github.
+  > PatternMatch can be forked from Github.